Helping Golden

 The initiative has the support of Cabinet Secretary for Environment, Climate Change and Land Reform, Roseanna Cunningham MSP, who said:

 “The Golden Eagle is a truly magnificent bird and is one of Scotland’s most iconic species.
-This project aims to boost the population of eagles in the south of Scotland and I heartily welcome the Heritage Lottery Fund support to help achieve this.
+This project has successfully increased the population of eagles in the south of Scotland and we are very grateful for the Heritage Lottery Fund support that us to help achieve this.
 We know that the area could potentially support more than a dozen pairs of eagles, which offers tremendous opportunities for wildlife tourism and biodiversity.
 I’m especially pleased to see such strong partnership work to hopefully make Golden Eagles a regular sight in the skies above the South of Scotland once again.”

 Partners